ebowman/api-first-hand/README.md

 There are a couple of commented out links to other examples.
-If you activate some specification by moving it from the `examples` folder into the `conf` folder, you'll need to uncomment an appropriate line in the `routes` file in order for play to be able to find it.
+If you activate some specification by moving it from the `examples` folder into the `conf` folder, you'll need to uncomment an appropriate line in the `routes` file in order for Play to be able to find it.

 ## Swagger Domain Definitions